- What is Cold Laser Therapy?

 10. What other conditions do you treat using Cold Lasers?

-At the DFW Spine & Joint Center we are most known for treating conditions affecting the back, neck, shoulder and knee.
+At the Atlas Medical Center we are most known for treating conditions affecting the back, neck, shoulder and knee.
 Although, Dr. Hanson is most known for helping individuals suffering with low back, neck, and shoulder conditions, he has also successfully treated and provided customized care to patients suffering from a variety of musculoskeletal conditions.

 In fact, Cold Laser Therapy has been known to successfully treat a variety of conditions; knee pain, carpal tunnel syndrome, tennis elbow, neck, back, disc pain, nerve pain, etc. For years, clinics, universities, and physicians from all over the world have been using cold laser therapy on patients seeking effective, alternative methods for pain relief, inflammation, healing and repairing of tissues.
 Since 1967 there have been over 2,500 clinical studies published worldwide.
 Many of these studies are double-blinded, placebo-controlled and have demonstrated cold laser therapy to be a proven method for a number of conditions.
 Cold laser can stimulate all cell types including nerve, muscle, tendon, ligament, cartilage, etc.

-At the DFW Spine & Joint Center we treat a variety of musculoskeletal conditions:
+At the Atlas Medical Center we treat a variety of musculoskeletal conditions:

 - Knee pain and most knee conditions.
 (Dr. Schnee’s Cold Laser Knee Program)